agilify-au/filedump/README.md

 * On Linux, GCC
 * On Windows, Microsoft Visual C++

-Execute the filedump utility to see usage information:
+Execute the filedump utility with no parameters to see usage information:

 ```
-$ filedump
+$ #filedump#
 Usage: filedump [options] file        (use "-" for standard input)

 Display options: